vikashsenthil21/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

        A vertical threaded rod, also known as a lead screw, is commonly used to control the movement along the Z-axis in a 3D printer.
 Smooth Rod :
        A smooth rod, also known as a linear shaft or linear rod, is a cylindrical component used in various applications, including 3D printer machines, CNC machines, robotics, and other precision mechanisms.

+Pulley :
+       A pulley in the Y-axis assembly refers to a pulley system incorporated into a mechanism or assembly specifically designed for vertical movement along the Y-axis.

+Motor :
+       A motor in the Y-axis assembly refers to a motor that is incorporated into a mechanism or system designed to move an object along the vertical or Y-axis direction.
+Y-Axis Frame :
+       The Y-axis frame refers to the structural framework or assembly that supports and guides movement along the Y-axis in a mechanical system
+Y-Axis Base :
+       The Y-axis base refers to the foundation or supporting structure upon which the Y-axis assembly is mounted or attached.
 ## Z-axis assembly
 ![Z-axis](https://github.com/abinayasangeetha/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119393675/f899db4f-145a-4870-8a61-9e64b867b2e4)
+Z-Axis Rod :
+        The Z-axis rod, also known as the vertical or height rod, is a component of a mechanical system that enables vertical movement along the Z-axis.
+It is commonly found in various applications, including CNC machines, 3D printers, and robotic systems.
+Z-Axis Top Cover :
+        The Z-axis top cover refers to a protective cover or enclosure that is positioned at the top of the Z-axis assembly in a mechanical system.
+It is designed to provide protection, safety, and sometimes aesthetic appeal to the components located in the upper portion of the Z-axis.
+Motor :
+        A motor is an electromechanical device that converts electrical energy into mechanical energy to produce motion or perform work.
+It is a fundamental component in various machines, devices, and systems across multiple industries.

 ## Complete axis assembly
 ![commpleted Assembly](https://github.com/abinayasangeetha/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119393675/dc14c65c-7f2e-4f73-a7f9-802b330d5052)
+Frame :
+        The term "frame" typically refers to the structural framework or chassis that encompasses and supports the entire system.
+It serves as the main structure that holds together all the components and subsystems, providing stability, strength, and protection.
+Y-Axis assembly :
+        The Y-axis assembly refers to the collection of components and subsystems that enable movement along the Y-axis in a mechanical system.
+Z-Axis Assembly :
+        The Z-axis assembly refers to the collection of components and subsystems that enable movement along the Z-axis in a mechanical system.
+The Z-axis typically represents the vertical or height direction in a Cartesian coordinate system.
+ X-Axis Assembly :
+        The X-axis assembly refers to the collection of components and subsystems that enable movement along the X-axis in a mechanical system.
+The X-axis typically represents the horizontal or left-right direction in a Cartesian coordinate system.
+ SMPS :
+         SMPS stands for Switched-Mode Power Supply.
+It is a type of power supply that converts electrical power from one form to another using electronic switching devices, such as transistors or MOSFETs.
+ LCD :
+         An LCD (Liquid Crystal Display) is commonly used in 3D printer machines as a user interface or display panel.
+It provides visual feedback, status information, and control options for the printer's operation.
+ Spool Holder :
+         A spool holder in a 3D printer machine is a component or mechanism designed to hold the filament spool securely and provide a smooth and controlled feeding of the filament into the printer.
+Spool:
+         A spool, in the context of 3D printing, refers to a cylindrical object on which filament is wound.
+It is a container or reel-like structure that holds the filament and allows it to unwind smoothly during the printing process
 ## Playing with Axis
 ![Playing with axes](https://github.com/abinayasangeetha/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119393675/dbde4748-7688-4bb7-a989-51fa42f7180b)